TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 ###Terminology used in learning

 Terminology used in learning is far from standardised.
 The several branches of the learning community have adopted different variants and occasionlly re-use terms in different contexts with slightly different meaning.
-Here we try to offer sets of definitions that will help you to survive.
+Here we try to offer a set of definitions that will help you to survive.

-Before we do that, let us propose a minimal subset of specific terms, by choice, that we will try to use in the context of bioinformatics training in  a  consistent way.
+Out of this set, we will propose a minimal subset of specific terms, by choice, that we will try to use in the context of bioinformatics training in  a  consistent way.

 #### Common terms used in the science of learning